-World View’s stratollite brought a KFC chicken sandwich to the edge of space
+World View’s stratollite took a KFC chicken sandwich to the edge of space

 Lockheed Martin takes a strategic stake in nanosatellite company Terran Orbital

-World View is building a different kind of space business, using high altitude balloons to bring cargo and provide services in the Earth’s stratosphere, the middle layer of the atmosphere separating us from space.
+World View is building a different kind of space business, using high-altitude balloons to take cargo to and provide services in the Earth’s stratosphere, the middle layer of the atmosphere separating us from space.
 It’s tech that could have a big impact in science and business, but World View launched cargo today that has questionable value in either realm: A KFC Chicken Zinger.

-I didn’t know what a “zinger” was but it’s apparently a spicy chicken sandwich.
+I didn’t know what a “zinger” was; apparently it’s a spicy chicken sandwich.
 So, like, the first thing you think of when you imagine new frontiers.
 You can watch the hot sandy’s whole journey below:

 I’d put a sandwich into space, too, if my job was to run a for-profit space tech company and KFC came calling with a fat wad of cash.
 Let’s just hope the Colonel’s fat stacks help World View fund some serious science down the road.